AndreasTsikri/aggregatorAPI/README.md

  2) Bored Api (no api key needed): an api that returns data about a random activity to do if you are bored
  3) News Api (api key is mandatory) : api that returns global news.
 More in https://newsapi.org/

+There is an extra `AggregatorAPI\statistics` endpoint in order to get statistics about requests for each api
 # set up

 In order to run the project :